Propane Laws and Incentives in Texas

 Clean School Bus Program

-Any school district or charter school may receive a grant through the Texas Commission on Environmental Quality (TCEQ) to pay for the incremental costs to replace school buses or install diesel oxidation catalysts, diesel particulate filters, emission-reducing add-on equipment, and other emissions reduction technologies in qualified school buses.
+Any public school district or charter school may receive a grant through the Texas Commission on Environmental Quality (TCEQ) to pay for the incremental costs to replace school buses or install diesel oxidation catalysts, diesel particulate filters, emission-reducing add-on equipment, and other emissions reduction technologies in qualified school buses.
 Furthermore, funds may also be used to purchase qualifying fuels, including any liquid or gaseous fuel or additive registered or verified by the U.S. Environmental Protection Agency (other than standard gasoline or diesel) that provides particulate matter emission reductions.
 Additional rules and conditions apply.
 For more information, see the TCEQ Texas Emissions Reduction Plan website.
-The program is not currently accepting applications (verified July 2019).
 (Reference Texas Statutes, Health and Safety Code 390, and Texas Administrative Code 114.640-114.648)

 Clean Vehicle and Infrastructure Grants